-The Guidelines implement the final part of the Government's 2008-09 Budget measure to improve the integrity of prescribed private funds.
-The first part of the measure involved introducing a new legislative framework which, amongst other things, renamed and converted prescribed private funds into private ancillary funds, moved the full regulation of these funds to the Commissioner of Taxation, provided the Commissioner with new administrative powers in relation to these funds and gave the Minister the power to make legislative guidelines about the establishment and maintenance of these funds.
+The Guidelines implement the final part of the Government's 2010-11 Budget measure to improve the regulatory framework for public ancillary funds.
+The first part of the measure involved introducing a new legislative framework which, amongst other things, provided the Commissioner with new administrative powers in relation to these funds and gave the Minister the power to make legislative guidelines about the establishment and maintenance of these funds.